-Choose menu "System Tools → Password", you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-82.
+Choose menu "System Tools → Password", you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-87.

 Password

+The username and password must no t exceed 14 characters in length and must not include any spaces!

 Old User Name:

+Old Oser Name:

 Old Password:

 New User Name:

 New Password:

 Confirm New Password:

+Committi New Password.

 Save Clear All

+Olcai All

-Figure 4-82 Password
+Figure 4-87 Password